What is Augmented Reality (AR) and How does it work

 Types of Augmented Reality

 - Markerless AR.
-A.k.a. location-based, or position-based augmented reality, that utilizes a GPS, a compass, a gyroscope and an accelerometer to provide data based on user’s location.
+A.k.a. location-based or position-based augmented reality, that utilizes a GPS, a compass, a gyroscope, and an accelerometer to provide data based on user’s location.
 This data then determines what AR content you find or get in a certain area.
-With availability of smartphones this type of AR typically produces maps and directions, nearby businesses info.
+With the availability of smartphones this type of AR typically produces maps and directions, nearby businesses info.
 Applications include events and information, business ads pop-ups, navigation support.

 - Projection-based AR.
 Projecting synthetic light to physical surfaces, and in some cases allows to interact with it.
 These are the holograms we have all seen in sci-fi movies like Star Wars.
 It detects user interaction with a projection by its alterations.

 - Superimposition-based AR.
 Replaces the original view with an augmented, fully or partially.
 Object recognition plays a key role, without it the whole concept is simply impossible.
 We’ve all seen the example of superimposed augmented reality in IKEA Catalog app, that allows users to place virtual items of their furniture catalog in their rooms.

 Many modern devices already support Augmented reality.
 From smartphones and tablets to gadgets like Google Glass or handheld devices, and these technologies continue to evolve.
 For processing and projection, AR devices and hardware, first of all, have requirements such as sensors, cameras, accelerometer, gyroscope, digital compass, GPS, CPU, displays, and things we’ve already mentioned.